qoherent/ria-hub-docs/docs/content/.Administration/customizing-gitea.md

 ### Example: PlantUML

-You can add [PlantUML](https://plantuml.com/) support to Gitea's markdown by using a PlantUML server.
+You can add [PlantUML](https://plantuml.com/) support to RIA Hub's markdown by using a PlantUML server.
 The data is encoded and sent to the PlantUML server which generates the picture.
 There is an online demo server at http://www.plantuml.com/plantuml, but if you (or your users) have sensitive data you can set up your own [PlantUML server](https://plantuml.com/server) instead.
 To set up PlantUML rendering,